MECA-482-BallOnPlate/BallOnPlateTeam8/README.md

 ![alt text](https://github.com/MECA-482-BallOnPlate/BallOnPlateTeam8/blob/main/equations/standardTF.PNG?raw=true)

-This equation allows us to find the natural frequency and the damping ratio of the system.
-Using these quantities, we find the settling time for the system using the equation below:
+This equation gives us the natural frequency and the damping ratio of the system.
+These quantities relate to the settling time of the system by the equation below

 ![alt text](https://github.com/MECA-482-BallOnPlate/BallOnPlateTeam8/blob/main/equations/settlingtime.PNG?raw=true)

-We also find the % overshoot using the following equation:
+The % overshoot is calculated by the equation below:

 ![alt text](https://github.com/MECA-482-BallOnPlate/BallOnPlateTeam8/blob/main/equations/OS.PNG?raw=true)

+A settling time of 3.5 seconds and a % overshoot of 5% were chosen for our system.
+Using the equations listed above for our chosen parameters, the damping ratio was found to be .7, and the natural frequency was found to be 1.66.